Winter Garden Plants for Wildlife

 Crabapples, berries, hips and other colorful fruits of winter are also favored by winter animals of all kinds, particularly birds.
 They are also some of the easiest plants to grow in the winter landscape.
 Just be sure you have plenty of room and lots of light—many of these plants are sun-loving and relatively large.

 Winterberries (Ilex verticillata), beautyberries (Callicarpa spp.), firethorn (Pyracantha coccinea) and cranberry cotoneaster (Cotoneaster apiculatus), are three highly landscape-worthy shrubs with beautiful berries for the birds.
 All have cultivated variants that can be found in most garden centers.
 Their persistent winter fruits are also gorgeous—adding lots of bright color to the yard and garden when little can be found.

 Nuts of all forms are eaten mostly by larger wildlife.
 Oaks (Quercus spp.), walnuts (Juglans spp.), and beechnuts (Fagus spp.) all offer exceptional value to wildlife.
 Nut-producing shrubs, such as the American hazelnut (Corylus americana) are also fair game for the margins of any large garden or landscape and produce edible nuts that are just as tasty to homeowners as they are to squirrels and deer.

 It is likely that many already have many of these plants in their yards, but it never hurts to add a few more to further beautify outdoor spaces while also making them more palatable to the birds and other animals.
-Dwindling habitat and food sources make are yards and gardens that much more important for providing much-needed winter forage for our animal friends.
+Dwindling habitat and food sources make our yards and gardens that much more important for providing much-needed winter forage for our animal friends.

 Table: Common North American winter birds and their favorite foods from yard and garden